 DP(LOCAL) - PERSONNEL POSITIONS

-The ability to evaluate instructional program and teaching effectiveness;
+Ability to evaluate instructional programs and teaching effectiveness;

 Three years' experience as a classroom teacher;

 Prior experience in instructional leadership roles; and